-- · Regular module and programme reports which are monitored by the Faculty - · Programme validation, normally every five years. - External examiners, who produce an annual report - · Professional body accreditation/inspection

-- A national Research Assessment Exercise (our research activity contributes directly to the quality of your learning experience) - · Institutional Review by the Quality Assurance Agency

-Your views matter to us.
-We have a high reputation for quality of delivery, and we aim to keep it that way.
-The most important form of feedback comes through direct, personal contact, and we encourage you to talk to us if anything becomes a concern at any stage.
+- Regular module and programme reports which are monitored by the Faculty - Programme validation, normally every five years. - External examiners, who produce an annual report - Professional body accreditation/inspection - A national Research Assessment Exercise (our research activity contributes directly to the quality of your learning experience) - · Institutional Review by the Quality Assurance Agency most important form of feedback comes through direct, personal contact, and we encourage you to talk to us if anything becomes a concern at any stage.
 If you find it difficult to talk directly to the member of staff with whom you have immediate contact, you are encouraged to talk to someone else in the teaching team, the Senior Tutor, or the Faculty's Student Office, but we do encourage you to talk about it immediately.
 In addition, there is always a formal evaluation of each module by questionnaire at the end of the semester.
 These questionnaires are analysed and peer reviewed, and must be responded to formally, both to you and to the University.
 We also hold Student-Staff Liaison Committee meetings at least twice a year.
 Anyone is welcome to these meetings, but depending on the circumstances, it may be more effective to elect programme representatives who will make your views known.
 This then enables you to have an element of anonymity should you be embarrassed in any way about the idea of speaking up.